CodeEagle/CodableStoreKit/README.md

 ### Step 1

-Make your Codable structs or classes conform to the `CodableStoreable` protocol.
+Make your Codable structs or classes conform to the `CodableStorable` protocol.

 ```swift
 /// The User Struct